-1) Accuracy

-- a.
-How accurate is the data captured by the digital twin? - b.
+- b.
 How accurate are the models that are created relative to the physical nature of the building? - c.
 What is the Level of Detail (LOD) of the data in hand?
 How well detailed, complete and accurate is the digital twin? - d.
-Does it match the physical version of the build asset and has it been and it was adjusted after plan changes?

-2) Updating and recovery
+Does it match the physical version of the build asset and has it been and it was adjusted after plan changes? - 2) Updating and recovery - a.

-- a.
 How often is the digital twin updated when changes are made to the physical version? - b.
 Which part of the digital twin are maintained by updating mechanisms/ services? - c.
-How well is the digital twin able to communicate with different systems and exchange data reciprocally?
+How well is the digital twin able to communicate with different systems and exchange data reciprocally? - 3) Functionality - a.

-3) Functionality

-- a.
 What potential does the digital twin offer for comprehensive monitoring tasks, such as energy consumption, environmental conditions and sustainability? - b.
-What are the benefits for the users and occupants of the building?
+What are the benefits for the users and occupants of the building? - 4) Reliability - a.

-4) Reliability

-- a.
 How reliable is the Digital Twin compared to reality? - b.
 How quickly does it respond to changes? - c.
 Orientation and positioning in space. - d.
-Is the model correctly on track with the building's orientation and does it have supporting features for navigation and indoor navigation?
+Is the model correctly on track with the building's orientation and does it have supporting features for navigation and indoor navigation? - 5) User-friendliness - a.

-5) User-friendliness

-- a.
 How easy is it to use the Digital Twin? - b.
-What is the size of all Digital twin data, what is the Digital twin loading time

-c.
-Is it possible to handle specific parts of the digital

-twin (only the energy modules,)

-d.
-How intuitive are the applications?

-6) Scalability and customisation

-a.
-How well can the digital twin be adapted to new

-requirements and on which technological platform

-is it available?

-b.
-Can it easily adapt to changing, scalable

-architectural support?

-c.
-Can the Digital Twin be extended to multiple end

-devices?

-d.
-Can it be easily adapted to new technologies?

-7) Costs and administrative management

-a.
-How quickly and cost-effectively can the digital

-twin be installed, operated and maintained?

-8) Maintenance

-a.
-How much maintenance and care does the Digital

-Twin require?

-b.
+What is the size of all Digital twin data, what is the Digital twin loading time - c.
+Is it possible to handle specific parts of the digital twin (only the energy modules, ...) - d.
+How intuitive are the applications? - 6) Scalability and customisation - a.
+How well can the digital twin be adapted to new requirements and on which technological platform is it available? - b.
+Can it easily adapt to changing, scalable architectural support? - c.
+Can the Digital Twin be extended to multiple end devices? - d.
+Can it be easily adapted to new technologies? - 7) Costs and administrative management - a.
+How quickly and cost-effectively can the digital twin be installed, operated and maintained? - 8) Maintenance - a.
+How much maintenance and care does the Digital Twin require? - b.
 How quickly can changes be made?

-The evaluation of a building's digital twin should always depend

-on standardised conditions and requirements.
-However, these

-criteria can be used to effectively evaluate the quality of a digital

-twin.

-Organisation info & contacts

-a.
-Organisation name SIEMENS

-b.
-Contact details for follow-up Name: Christian Frey / Eddy Roelants

-purposes (in company or Position: VP Industry Affairs / VP R&D, Innovation & IPR Policy

-association) Email: christian.frey@siemens.com /

-eddy.roelants@siemens.com

-Phone or mobile number: +41 79 5657436 / +32 2 2861920

-c.
-Type of organisation (please Company

-select answer by highlighting in

-bold)

-5. Confidentiality & public communication

-a.
-Should the name of a

-company remain anonymous?
-No
+The evaluation of a building's digital twin should always depend on standardised conditions and requirements.
+However, these criteria can be used to effectively evaluate the quality of a digital twin.
+4. Organisation info & contacts a.
+Organisation name SIEMENS b.
+Contact details for follow-up purposes (in company or association) Name: Christian Frey / Eddy Roelants Position: VP Industry Affairs / VP R&D, Innovation & IPR Policy Email: christian.frey@siemens.com / eddy.roelants@siemens.com Phone or mobile number: +41 79 5657436 / +32 2 2861920 c.
+Type of organisation (please select answer by highlighting in bold) Company , Confidentiality & public communication a.
+Should the name of a company remain anonymous?
 If yes, why?

-b.
-Should the example remain • •

-confidential (not be published 2021.

-in the public domain)?
-If yes,
+No b.
+Should the example remain confidential (not be published in the public domain)?
+If yes, why?
+It was already published - can be re-used as it was approved in 2021.

-why?